News & Events

 Windows Security – End Point Security – Part 2

-Hello Everyone, This is the Second Part of the Blog in our Windows Endpoint Security.
-In this Part, we are going to discuss Microsoft Security Baseline Configurations.
+This is our Second Part of Blog in our Windows Endpoint Security.
+In this Part we are going to discuss about Microsoft Security Baseline Configurations.

-Security Administrators use toolkits such as Microsoft Security Compliance Toolkit to compare endpoint configurations with Microsoft’s recommended Security Guidelines in managing Enterprise Group Policy Objects.
+Security Administrators use toolkit such as Microsoft Security Compliance Toolkit to compare endpoint configurations with Microsoft’s recommended Security Guidelines in managing Enterprise Group Policy Objects.

 It will help us in managing, analyzing, testing, and editing the security configuration baseline.